Connected Vehicle Research

 “Due to the incredibly short turnaround, UDK was immediately attractive because of how well it fit with our modeling pipeline for AEC visualizations,” said Tom Shannon, senior visualization specialist at PB Project Visualization.
 “The Lightmass system in UDK allowed us to achieve very high quality graphics in a very short period of time, enabling us to concentrate on the script and level design.”

 Four months later, the team had put together a polished demo for users to see how CVR worked from behind the wheel.
 It’s a simulation that would look at home in any best-selling racing game today, however it was created by the Michigan Department of Transportation and a visualization studio in a matter of months.

-Check out how the power of Unreal Engine 3 empowered this team to create a true-life community to test road conditions in suburban communities and calculate the effects of bad weather on the UDK Forum or on their YouTube Channel.
+Check out how the power of Unreal Engine 3 empowered this team to create a true-life community to test road conditions in suburban communities and calculate the effects of bad weather on the UDK Forum.

 You can also chat with the developers on the UDK Forums.

 - Number on Dev Team: 4 full-time members on the core development team (3 full-time with 1 part-time freelancer).

 - Time in Development: 4 months from concept to delivery